Deepest Cuts for Benders Decomposition: General Benders Distance Functions

 \subsection{Normalized Distance Functions and Normalization Functions}

-We now introduce an important special class of Benders distance functions, which we call \textit{normalized Benders distance functions}.
-This is a generalization of the geometric $\ell_p$-norm-based Benders distance functions that we introduced in Section \ref{sec:lp-norm-deepest-cuts}.
-The distance functions in this class are constructed by replacing the denominator of the distance function $d_{\ell p}$ \eqref{distance-Lp} with a general \textit{normalization function} which is only required to be a positive homogeneous function of the dual variables.
+Here we introduce an important special class of Benders distance functions, which we call \textit{normalized Benders distance functions}.
+The distance functions in this class generalize the geometric $\ell_p$-norm-based distance function that we introduced in Section \ref{sec:lp-norm-deepest-cuts} by replacing the denominator of $d_{\ell_p}$ \eqref{distance-Lp} with a general \textit{normalization function} which is only required to be a positive homogeneous function of the dual variables.

-\begin{definition}[\textbf{Normalized distance function}] Let $d_g(\hat{\yy},\hat \eta|{\pp},\pi_0) = \frac{{\pp}^{\top} ({\bb}-B\hat {\yy})+\pi_0({\ff}^{\top}\hat{\yy}-\hat\eta)}{g({\pp},\pi_0)}$ where $g$ is a positive homogeneous function (i.e., $g(\alpha{\pp},\alpha\pi_0)=\alpha g({\pp},\pi_0)$ for any $\alpha\ge0$).
-We call $d_g$ a \textbf{normalized distance function}, and refer to $g$ as its \textbf{normalization function}. \end{definition}
+\begin{definition}[Normalized distance function] Let $d_h(\hat{\yy},\hat \eta|{\BFpi},\pi_0) = \frac{{\BFpi}^{\top} ({\bb}-B\hat {\yy})+\pi_0({\ff}^{\top}\hat{\yy}-\hat\eta)}{h({\BFpi},\pi_0)}$ where $h$ is a positive homogeneous function (i.e., $h(\alpha{\BFpi},\alpha\pi_0)=\alpha h({\BFpi},\pi_0)$ for any $\alpha\ge0$).
+We call $d_h$ a \textbf{normalized distance function}, and refer to $h$ as its \textbf{normalization function}. \end{definition}

+As noted in Appendix \ref{app:monotonicity}, normalized distance functions are well-defined Benders distance functions in that they produce cuts that correctly separate the infeasible solutions from $\epi$ and their value monotonically increases as we move away from the boundary of $\epi$.
+As we will show, many types of Benders cuts proposed in the literature, such as Minimum Infeasible Subsystems (MIS) cuts \citep{fischetti2010note}, can be viewed as being generated using normalized distance functions.

-The normalization function $g$ governs the behavior of the distance function, and quantifies our perception of the quality of the cut it produces.
-Homogeneity of $g$ is critical.
-Indeed, with constant (i.e., non-homogeneous) $g({\pp},\pi_0)=1$, BSP is equivalent to the na\"ive CGSP \eqref{generic-milp-cgsp}, for which $d^*({\yy}^{\itt},\eta^{\itt})\in\{0,+\infty\}$.
-In this case, $d^*$ is simply a characteristic function of $\epi$, which, regardless of the quality of the cut, merely provides a binary answer to whether or not $({\yy}^{\itt},\eta^{\itt})$ is the optimal solution, without any further indication of how far $({\yy}^{\itt},\eta^{\itt})$ is from being optimal.
+The normalization function $h$ governs the behavior of the distance function, and quantifies our perception of the quality of the cut it produces.
+Homogeneity of $h$ is critical.
+Indeed, with constant (i.e., non-homogeneous) $h({\BFpi},\pi_0)=1$, \eqref{eq:separation_general} is equivalent to the na\"ive CGSP \eqref{generic-milp-cgsp}, for which $d^*(\hat{\yy},\hat\eta)\in\{0,+\infty\}$.
+In this case, $d^*$ is simply a characteristic function of $\epi$, which, regardless of the quality of the cut, merely provides a binary answer to whether or not $(\hat{\yy},\hat\eta)$ is the optimal solution, without any further indication of how far $(\hat{\yy},\hat\eta)$ is from being optimal.